hcoop-504/cybersecurity-portfolio/ctf/linux-privilege-escalation-ctf-writeup.md

 LinPEAS also displayed kernel exploit suggestions, but those were intentionally excluded by the challenge instructions.

 **Decisions Made:**
-Because the challenge explicitly said to focus on a vulnerable tool that was **not** a kernel exploit, I excluded the kernel findings from consideration and chose to investigate the sudo version instead.
+Because the challenge clearly said to focus on a vulnerable tool that was **not** a kernel exploit, I chose to look at the sudo version instead.
 A quick search for "Sudo version 1.9.16p2 2025 cve" revealed CVE-2025-32463 as a critical "chroot" privilege escalation vulnerability.

 This directly answered the second question: the potentially vulnerable native system tool version was **1.9.16p2**.